awslabs/amazon-timestream-tools/tools/python/influxdb_v2_to_v3_migration/README.md

 done
 ```

-Once your data is available in a `engine/data/` directory, `influxdb_v3_ingestion.py` can be used to ingest your data to InfluxDB v3:
+Once your data is available in a `engine/data/` directory, `influxdb_v3_ingestion.py` can be used to ingest your data to InfluxDB v2 or v3:
 ```shell
 # The AWS Secrets Manager secret holding InfluxDB v2 and v3 tokens.
 TOKENS_SECRET_NAME=<tokens secret name>